STRIDES/AzureDataSharePipeline/01 Create Resources/readme.md

 ![alt text](https://github.com/hfoley/EDU/blob/master/images/VSCodeRunSelection.jpg?raw=true)

-3. Open and update all the values needed within the paramfile.json.
+3. Open and update all the values needed within the paramfile.json based on the table above for reference.
 Anything that contains <> requires your input.
 Replace all the values including the <> within the " ".
 	![alt text](https://github.com/hfoley/EDU/blob/master/images/EditingParamFile.jpg?raw=true)
 4. Run the PowerShell script 01 - Create Resources DataShare.ps1 by running the following command in the PowerShell client of choice